-Cat food ingredients – Reading the cat food label!
+Cat food ingredients – How to read the cat food label!

 When purchasing commercial cat food it is important to read the label and verify if the product has been approved by The Association of American Feed Control Officials (AAFCO) and features the legal label “complete and balanced” acquired under the AAFCO guidelines regarding the safe nutrition for cats.

-Cat food should ideally contain proteins with more than 10 essential amino acids, fats, minerals, and vitamins to help with the growth of a cat, maintaining health and weight, or aiding the aging process.
+Cat food should ideally contain proteins with more than 10 essential amino acids, fats, minerals, and vitamins to help with the growth of a cat, maintain health and weight, or aid the aging process.

 Many of us cat parents have picked up a bag of dry cat food, or a can of wet food and wondered what that food is made out of, only to realize that we have no idea what most of the ingredients listed on the label are, especially when written in their scientific chemical terms.